opentelekomcloud-docs/cloud-create/umn/source/index.rst

 1. Overview
 ===========

-Cloud Create provides cloud developers a development and management platform to create applications on multi-cloud fast.
-In step 1, cloud architects design and develop the application for a tenant A. In step 2, an administrator of the tenant A deploys the application on Open Telekom Cloud, Swiss Cloud, and or Google Cloud.
+Cloud Create is a **free-to-use** Development and Management Platform, which enables cloud developers to create applications on Open Telekom Cloud **fast**.

+1. Cloud architects create applications from premade templates.
+2. They can visually design and adjust the application to fit their needs.
+3. An administrator deploys and updates the application on Open Telekom Cloud.
+4. Cloud architects can save a design as a private template for personal use or share it public with other users.

 .. figure:: /_static/images/features/overview.png
   :width: 900